 If you purchase Google Workspace from a Google reseller, you can receive Support help related to your account, domain settings, and billing directly from the reseller.

 Depending on the Workspace license that's purchased from the reseller, there are several ways to contact Google Cloud Support.
 For example, you can directly open a support case through the Google Admin console (where you can choose to include your reseller in the support ticket), or a reseller can open a support ticket on your behalf through the Customer Care Portal.
 For the latter, you need to give the reseller permission (limitations apply) to access your account and help them to troubleshoot your cases.
 We suggest that you reach an agreement with your reseller on a policy for accessing the Google Admin console.
 This enables you to access support cases that your reseller files on your behalf.

 If you have a separate, standalone support contract with the reseller, it's the reseller’s responsibility to provide the appropriate level of support.
 Google Cloud does not have control or visibility into these agreements.
 If you have a direct Support contract with your reseller, we suggest that you apply privacy best practices during your support interactions with them.

 As part of Google's long-term commitment to security and transparency, you can use Access Transparency to review logs of actions taken by Google personnel when accessing user content.
-You have access to this service if you have an Enterprise Plus or Education Plus subscription.
+You have access to this service if you have a supported edition.

 Google has a dedicated internal Support team to answer questions on privacy and data protection to ensure Google Workspace services can help meet your compliance needs.
 To contact the Google Cloud Data Protection Team, sign in to the Google Admin console, and then go to this contact page.